shreyashkalushte/Social-Network-Instabook/README.md

-# Social Network
+# Social Network Instabook
-Social-Network is a simple social networking application with features like posting photos, adding likes and comments (much like facebook).\
+This a simple social networking application with features like posting photos, adding likes and comments (much like facebook).\
 It's currently titled 'Instabook'
 # Technology Stack